 We observe that in all scenarios our algorithm is able to learn the channel-state clusters and their corresponding capacity regions in a short amount of time (10 to 15 sec for a 4 user system, 30 sec for a 7 user system).
-Furthermore for both single cell and multi cell scenarios our algorithm is able to match if not outperform the current state of art MU scheduling algorithm.
+Furthermore, for both single cell and multi cell scenarios, our algorithm is able to match if not outperform the current state of art MU scheduling algorithm.
 It should be noted that the best performing static policy for the AT&T scheduler to maximize the throughput per sec differs across scenarios.
-Further, these policies would need to be continuously hand-tuned if one desires scenariospecific optimal results; additionally we expect that the policy will dynamically change as users enter and leave the system.
-However, our algorithm is able to learn the correct channelstate to MCS mapping for different user-pairs, which allows it to match if not outperform the current state-of-art.
-We should also note that even in cases like scenario 3 and scenario 6 shown in Figures 9 and 12 where all policies for the AT&T scheduler policies failed to achieve good throughput, our algorithm was able to learn the system and achieve significantly better results.
+Since we expect the scenario to dynamically change over time, AT&T policies would need to periodically be hand-tuned if one wishes to achieve scenario-specific optimal results.
+However, our algorithm is able to learn the correct channel-state to MCS mapping for different user-pairs, which allows it to match if not outperform the current state-of-art policy for all scenarios (even in cases like scenario 3 and scenario 6 shown in Figures 9 and 12, where all AT&T policies failed to achieve good throughput).
+We however emphasize that the real benefit of our approach is not in beating the best AT&T policy (after all, one could create a new hand-tuned policy), but to have an adaptive policy that does not require expensive hand-tuning for each scenario.